omise/omise-ios/README.md

 Opn Payments now supports many payment methods other than credit cards.
-You may request a payment with one of those supported payment methods from a customer by calling `CreateSourceParameter` API.
+You may request a payment with one of those supported payment methods from a customer by calling the `CreateSourceParameter` API.
 You need to specify the parameters (e.g. payment amount and currency) of the source you want to create by creating and initializing a `Request<Source>` with the `Payment Information` object: